PsyTeachR/ads-v1/docs/06-joins.md

 ### setdiff() {#setdiff}

-`setdiff` returns rows that are in the first table, but not in the second table.
+`dplyr::setdiff` returns rows that are in the first table, but not in the second table.

 ```r